13 best cheap eats guide in Berlin ( Updated Jan 2025 )

 I’m also a huge fan of the Vietnamese sandwich -“bánh mì” : A product of French colonialism in Indochina, this sandwich mixes ingredients from the French like their crispy fresh baguettes, pâté, jalapeño and mixes them with native Vietnamese ingredients such as coriander, cucumber, and pickled carrots and daikon (đồ chua).
 For me, for taste and flavour this is the best sandwich in the world.

-My favourite places to eat Banh Mi in Berlin is ROLLS Asian Street Food ( Prenzlauer Allee 176) in Prenzlauer Berg.
-I still love the Banh Mi at Co Co Banh Mi Deli just off Rozenthaler Platz (Rosenthaler Str.
+My favourite place for Banh Mi is Saveur de Banh Mi ( Veteranenstr 13, 10119 )- they have these fantastic crispy baguettes and really fresh ingredients -the result is a very satisfying, filling Banh Mi.
+Other favourite places to eat Banh Mi in Berlin is ROLLS Asian Street Food ( Prenzlauer Allee 176) in Prenzlauer Berg.
+I used to love the Banh Mi at Co Co Banh Mi Deli just off Rosenthaler Platz (Rosenthaler Str.
 2) but it has lost its edge in recent years.
-I have also heard wonderful things about Saveur de Banh Mi so give that place a try.

 5. The best sandwich in Berlin?
 Try the köfte sandwiches at Izmir and Kral Kavurma Kofte